Way Of Way 472

 Koan 181

-What we can’t identify is fascinating, until we give it an identity.
-Then, it becomes a noun and we relegate it to our peripheral vision.
+Something we see and can’t identify is fascinating, until we give it an identity.
+Once identified, it becomes a noun and we relegate it to our peripheral vision.

 Koan 182